kratikaSingh07/kratikasingh.com/Readme.md

-This is a personal portfolio websote.
+This is a personal portfolio website.